 Henrickson & Sereebutra represents clients in all types of divorce and strongly recommends that you and your spouse achieve an uncontested divorce if at all possible.
-What exactly is an uncontested divorce?
 It is a dissolution of marriage in which spouses settle all issues (such as custody / visitation, spousal support, and property division) before going to court.
 In contrast, a contested divorce occurs when the couple calls on the judge or a jury to decide these matters for them—making it more expensive.

 Do not think that uncontested divorce is only for couples who get along perfectly and who agree on everything.
 While the American Bar Association reports that approximately 95% of divorces are uncontested, this does not mean that most divorces are easy.

 Achieving an uncontested divorce does not depend on you and your spouse agreeing on the issues involved in ending your marriage; however, it does require that you are both committed to taking a fair approach and that you are capable of respectful, constructive communication.
 Provided that these condition are met, you may be able to spare yourselves a considerable amount of stress and can shield your children from emotional trauma and parental alienation, in addition to saving a great deal of time and money.

 How Long Will It Take for Me to Get an Uncontested Divorce?

 One of the biggest benefits of an uncontested divorce is that it is much faster.
 Where contested divorces will require you and your spouse to enter into complex and time-consuming courtroom battles, uncontested divorces allow you to move forward quickly.
 In fact, if you and your spouse are able to come to an agreement about the relevant legal matters, the divorce may be granted 31 days after the defendant has been served.

 Minimize the Time, Cost & Stress of Divorce